mmjulkowska/MVApp/README.md

 ![09_kmclust_06](https://user-images.githubusercontent.com/14832460/38468255-f0efd560-3b4b-11e8-9a76-6a5d9674fe4d.png)

-Scrolling even lower, you will find a message box displaying the results of the cummulative tests, using 30 different indexes, indicating the best cluster number according to the majority rule.
+Scrolling even lower, you will find a message box displaying the results of the cummulative tests, using 30 different indeces, indicating the best cluster number according to the majority rule.

 ![09_kmclust_07](https://user-images.githubusercontent.com/14832460/38468256-f114adae-3b4b-11e8-903a-e4bd7de7867d.png)